chamalulu/Luger/Async/ExponentialBackoff/README.md

 Utility for configuring and awaiting exponential backoff over asynchronous functions.

+That is all it does.
+If you're looking for a robust tool with this functionality and much more you should have a look at [Polly](https://www.thepollyproject.org/).

 > _Exponential backoff is an algorithm that uses feedback to multiplicatively decrease the rate of some process, in order to gradually find an acceptable rate._ <sup>Wikipedia page **Exponential Backoff**